Sweet Potatoes

 Heirloom

-Growing Season: Spring and Summer
+Growing Season: Spring & Summer

-USDA Planting Zone: 6–11
+USDA Planting Zone: 6โ11

-Special Notes: Matures in 90–100 days.
-Excellent storage.
+Special Notes: 90โ100 days.
+Excellent for long storage.

 Murasaki